Failed a Drug Test on Probation? What Judges Actually Consider [2026]

 The gold standard for confirmation is GC-MS (gas chromatography-mass spectrometry) or LC-MS/MS. These tests separate and identify the specific molecules in the sample.
 They cost more, take longer, and are run by certified laboratories.
 But they provide specific identification and concentration.

 Many jurisdictions have a procedure for requesting confirmatory testing.
 The specifics vary by state and by the probation office policy.
-Your attorney can advise whether confirmatory testing is available in your jurisdiction and whether it is worth requesting in your situation.
+Worth exploring with your attorney whether confirmatory testing is available in your jurisdiction.

 What Judges Actually Consider at a Drug Test Violation Hearing